-Arthur Abramov (Academic Advisement) was elected to be the Chair of the Course and Standing Committee for the upcoming year.
-Paul Marchese (Physics) was elected to be the secretary of the Course and Standing Committee for the upcoming year.
+Arthur Abramov (Academic Advisement) was re-elected to be the Chair of the Course and Standing Committee for the upcoming year.
+Vartan Messier (English) was elected to be the secretary of the Course and Standing Committee for the upcoming year.

-Dr. Fei Ye will be leaving the committee after three years of service and one year of chairing the committee.
+Dr. Paul Marchese and Mr. Michael Lawrence will be leaving the committee after three years of service.

 Finally, Arthur Abramov would like to personally thank all the members of the committee for their hard work and dedication during the previous year.
 The Committee on Course and Standing is one that is truly run on the principles of cooperation and communication between members from all different departments of the college.
 The committee would not be able to do the important work it does for the college and for its students were it not for the committee members’ respect and admiration for one another.